anthobarbarich/pc2020/content/practical.md

     & Brussels Airport train station**.
   question: SHUTTLES FROM A TRAIN STATION
 tickets:
+- answer: Your ticket can only be refunded if you took the cancellation insurance, otherwise it’s not possible.
+The best thing to do is sell your ticket on Ticketswap.
+  question: CAN MY TICKET BE REFUNDED?
 - answer: 'Here’s a link to our ticketshop: [www.paradisecity.be/tickets](www.paradisecity.be/tickets)'
   question: WHERE CAN I BUY TICKETS?
-- answer: "Yes of course… if you don’t go.
+- answer: 'Yes of course… if you don’t go.
 The ticket doesn’t have to be registered in your name or match your identification.
-There is only one rule: one ticket = one person. \n\nNote that your Wristband is not transferable (don’t think you can share it with your BF).\n\nIf you want to sell your ticket to a friend, no problem."
+There is only one rule: one ticket = one person.
+Note that your Wristband is not transferable (don’t think you can share it with your BF).If you want to sell your ticket to a friend, no problem.'
   question: CAN I SHARE MY TICKET WITH A FRIEND?
 - answer: You can buy tickets for someone else.
 Note that there is a limit of 10 tickets per order.